IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 --- abstract

-   An IETF network slice may use an abstract topology to describe intended underlay for connectivities between slice endpoints.
-Abstract topologies help the customer to request network slices with shared resources amongst connections, and connections can be activated within the slice as needed.
+   An IETF network slice may use a customized topology to describe intended resource reservation for connectivities between slice endpoints.
+Customized topologies enable customers to request shared resources among connections activated on demand and to customize the service paths in a network slice with an extensive level of control.

-   This document describes a YANG data model for managing and controlling abstract topologies for IETF network slices defined in RFC YYYY.
+   This document describes a YANG data model for managing and controlling customized topologies for IETF network slices defined in RFC YYYY.

    [RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of